 3. Evacuate or shelter in place

 - Listen for evacuation orders.
-Keep the radio or TV on, check the internet.
+Keep the radio or TV on, and check the internet.

 - Listen for disaster sirens.
 In some places, there may be a disaster siren or warning signal.
 Ask a local about it.
 Know the difference between warning and evacuation signals.